 The sitting periods for each term are scheduled the preceding winter.
-The Clerk, with the assistance of a computer program, prepares a proposed schedule and submits it to the Court in executive session.
+The Clerk prepares a proposed schedule and submits it to the Court in executive session.
 The Court accepts the schedule as prepared by the Clerk or modifies it, if necessary.